corrados/edrumulus/doc/manual.md

 - an analog front end circuit to connect the trigger pads to the micro controller (either a bread board is used or soldering skills are needed),
 - the [Arduino](https://www.arduino.cc/en/software) or [PlatformIO](https://platformio.org/) IDE for flashing the micro controller firmware,
-- on Windows OS, some software tools like [Hairless MIDI](https://projectgus.github.io/hairless-midiserial) and [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) for enabling the Edrumulus MIDI communication,
 - [Python](https://www.python.org) to control Edrumulus trigger parameters in real-time.
   - Install the Python PIP packages python-rtmidi and windows-curses.